apache/doris-website/docs/db-connect/arrow-flight-sql-connect.md

 4. ADBC ​​v0.10, JDBC and Java ADBC/JDBCDriver do not support parallel reading, and the `stmt.executePartitioned()` method is not implemented.
 You can only use the native FlightClient to implement parallel reading of multiple Endpoints, using the method `sqlClient=new FlightSqlClient, execute=sqlClient.execute(sql), endpoints=execute.getEndpoints(), for(FlightEndpoint endpoint: endpoints)`.
 In addition, the default AdbcStatement of ADBC ​​V0.10 is actually JdbcStatement.
 After executeQuery, the row-format JDBC ResultSet is converted back to the Arrow column-format.
 It is expected that Java ADBC ​​will be fully functional by ADBC ​​1.0.0 [GitHub Issue](https://github.com/apache/arrow-adbc/issues/1490).

 5. As of Arrow v15.0, Arrow JDBC Connector does not support specifying the database name in the URL.
-For example, `jdbc:arrow-flight-sql://0.0.0.0:9090/test?useServerPrepStmts=false` specifies that the connection to the `test` database is invalid.
+For example, `jdbc:arrow-flight-sql://{FE_HOST}:{fe.conf:arrow_flight_sql_port}/test?useServerPrepStmts=false` specifies that the connection to the `test` database is invalid.
 You can only execute the SQL `use database` manually.

+6. There is a bug in Doris 2.1.4 version.
+There is a chance of error when reading large amounts of data.
+This bug is fixed in [Fix arrow flight result sink #36827](https://github.com/apache/doris/pull/36827) PR.
+Upgrading Doris 2.1.5 version can solve this problem.
+For details of the problem, see: [Questions](https://ask.selectdb.com/questions/D1Ia1/arrow-flight-sql-shi-yong-python-de-adbc-driver-lian-jie-doris-zhi-xing-cha-xun-sql-du-qu-bu-dao-shu-ju)

+7. `Warning: Cannot disable autocommit; conn will not be DB-API 2.0 compliant` Ignore this warning when using Python.
+This is a problem with the Python ADBC ​​Client and will not affect the query.

+8. Python reports an error `grpc: received message larger than max (20748753 vs. 16777216)`.
+Refer to [Python: grpc: received message larger than max (20748753 vs. 16777216) #2078](https://github.com/apache/arrow-adbc/issues/2078) to add `adbc_driver_flightsql.DatabaseOptions.WITH_MAX_MSG_SIZE.value` in Database Option.

+9. Before Doris version 2.1.7, an error `Reach limit of connections` is reported.
+This is because there is no limit on the number of Arrow Flight connections for a single user, which is less than `max_user_connections` in `UserProperty`.
+The default value is 100.
+You can modify the current maximum number of connections for Billie user to `SET PROPERTY FOR 'Billie' 'max_user_connections' = '1000';` 100, or add `arrow_flight_token_cache_size=50` in `fe.conf` to limit the total number of Arrow Flight connections.
+Before Doris version 2.1.7, Arrow Flight connections are disconnected after a default of 3 days of timeout, and only force the number of connections to be less than `qe_max_connection/2`.
+If the number of connections exceeds the limit, they will be eliminated according to lru. `qe_max_connection` is the total number of connections for all fe users, and the default is 1024.
+For details, see the introduction of the conf `arrow_flight_token_cache_size`.
+For details of the question, see: [Questions](https://ask.selectdb.com/questions/D18b1/2-1-4-ban-ben-python-shi-yong-arrow-flight-sql-lian-jie-bu-hui-duan-kai-lian-jie-shu-zhan-man-da-dao-100/E1ic1?commentId=10070000000005324)